The ‘Needs to Know’

 & have a look at the blue plaques etc. For example in MM here’s the local ‘Pound’ – never seen that until yesterday

-8. So keep on straight across the village green & you come to one of Northampton’s best know ‘outside’ pubs – The Greyhound.
-Mind you at 11am it’s a bit early…
+8. So keep on straight across the village green & you’ll come to one of Northampton’s best know ‘outside’ pubs – The Greyhound

 Turn left towards Gayton & then at the canal bridge go down the right side to join the path

-10. So now we’re on the canal path & it’s time to head back towards Northampton..
+10. At the canal path turn right & it’s time to head back towards Northampton…

 11. The Westie’s in pure heaven now, rolling in long grass & also fascinated by the sound of water in the locks.
 We now come to a flight of locks leading down the Northampton arm so just keep following it down.
 Here’s a selection of photos of things to look out for…

-13. So eventually we arrive at the stunning bridge below & it’s time to say a sorry farewell to a great stretch of water & head back towards where we started.
+13. Eventually you’ll arrive at the stunning bridge below & it’s time to say a sorry farewell to a great stretch of water & head back towards where we started.

-15. Now have a look to your left…there’s a building that looks like some toilets & yes it used to be (look at this Daily Mail article), but down to a fellow dog walker it’s now become a fabulous little cafe called The Drovers Return – go, sit & enjoy – The Westie loved the food & the fuss.
+15. Now have a look to your left…there’s a building that looks like some toilets & yes it used to be, but down to a fellow dog walker it’s now become a fabulous little cafe called The Drovers Return – go, sit & enjoy – The Westie loved the food & the fuss.

 16. Replenished?
 Did you get offered a free 2nd cuppa?
-Well we now now need to close this walk out by heading straight through 3 or 4 pocket parks.
-Keep heading North under underpasses & via Tesco’s & then joining the road back into Collingtree Golf course
+To finish this walk continue straight ahead under underpasses & via Tesco’s & then joining the road back into Collingtree Golf course